 Individuals are advised to contact the Office of Legal Counsel for incidents involving law enforcement.
 The office will contact the Stumps & Associates law firm to respond to the situation.

 Faculty, staff, students, and community members can donate to the Dreamer Fund online or by contacting a UCO Foundation representative.
 The purpose of the fund is to provide financial assistance to UCO students who meet the criteria in order to foster academic success.
 Recipients must be enrolled at UCO, be in good academic standing (GPA 2.0), must have attended a US high school and lived in the US for at least 5 years, and be a member of a Diversity Round Table group of the International Student Council, with preference to students who have or have had Deferred Action for Childhood Arrivals status.
-To donate online, click here and designate your gift to the "Dreamer Fund".
+Donate your gift to the "Dreamer Fund" online.